arnaudin/arnaudin.github.io/_projects/autodesk-cfd.md

       - Usability testing
       - Design evangelism and cultural evolution

-      An example of a large scale, post-acquisition UI overhaul follows.
+      An example of a large-scale, post-acquisition UI overhaul follows.

   - section_layout: text
     content: |